hjbossi/SelectionUnbiasing/README.md

 # SelectionUnbiasing

-Event-by-event reweighting to remove selection bias from heavy-ion jet samples, following the information-theoretic framework of Andres, Bossi, Holguin (arXiv:2501.17219).
+Event-by-event reweighting to remove selection bias from heavy-ion jet samples, following the information-theoretic framework (arXiv:2501.17219).

 ## Overview
 This repo provides a small pipeline to: